 They may not know that this type of conventional marketing and prospecting has become much less effective: resenting the intrusion, consumers have adopted spam filters, ad blockers, and caller ID to keep out unwanted solicitations.

 To accommodate the way that today’s IT buyers make purchasing decisions, a new methodology has evolved:

-Inbound marketing works by enabling the business to “be there” when someone needs what it is offering.
+Inbound marketing enables the business to “be there” when someone needs what it offers.
 Instead of being blindly intrusive, a company can attract, convert, close sales with, and keep the right customers.

 Valuable tools for drawing people to a website include:

 - Blogging: Potential clients are attracted to blog content that educates them and answers their questions.
 The company that publishes the posts soon becomes trusted as a team of experts.

 - Keywords: Today’s IT professionals begin the buying process by searching online, so a data center colocation website has to be optimized for relevant keywords.